marcomass/GMQL-FederatedNS/README.md

 - <b>Name</b> (mandatory): name of the group.
 - <b>Instances</b> (at least two): members of the group.

-  Note that the creation of a group of instances does not mean that all the instances in a group can use each other's datasets.
+Note that the creation of a group of instances does not imply that all instances in a group can use each other's datasets.
 The privacy of a dataset is always defined by the privacy list specified for that specific dataset.